KRFOSS/kali-docs/installation/btrfs/index.md

 ![](btrfs-50-rollback4.png)

-​and then mount it (/dev/sda2 in this example:
+and then mount it (/dev/sda2 in this example:

-​`sudo mount /dev/sda2 -o subvol=/ /mnt`
+`sudo mount /dev/sda2 -o subvol=/ /mnt`

-​If we list the content of that partition we can see all the subvolumes, including the one containing our snapshots:
+If we list the content of that partition we can see all the subvolumes, including the one containing our snapshots:

 ![](btrfs-50-rollback5.png)